 Risk Warning

-Don’t invest unless you’re prepared to lose all your money invested.
-This is a high-risk investment.
-You could lose all the money you invest and are unlikely to be protected if something goes wrong.
-Take 2 mins to learn more.
+Don’t invest unless you’re prepared to lose all the money you invest.
+This is a high-risk investment, and you are unlikely to be protected if something goes wrong.

 Risk Summary